The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 Setup Type Recommended Core Examples

-Drag Racing / 1/2-Mile / High HP Pulls Billet Bar & Plate MDR, PRL, CDM
+Drag Racing / 1/2-Mile / High HP Pulls High Thermal Capacity MDR, Cobb, CDM

-Road Course / HPDE Lapping High-Recovery Tube & Fin HKS, PWR, J’s Racing
+Road Course / HPDE Lapping Fast-Recovery Tube & Fin PRL (Updated), HKS, PWR, J’s Racing

 🏁 Conclusion

-Every intercooler in this list serves a different goal — from lightweight, street-friendly upgrades to full billet race systems capable of cooling 600+ hp builds.
+Every intercooler in this list serves a different goal — from lightweight street-friendly upgrades to high-capacity race cores.

 Author: Tom @ SBX Performance

-Data compiled and verified from manufacturer specifications and real-world owner testing.
-Updated February 2025.
+Data compiled from manufacturer specifications and owner feedback.
+Updated for PRL revised design.